valancej/documentation/_pro/builds-and-configuration/cli.md

 ```

 Note that you are running your containers, looking up the container ID and then connecting to the running container using the container ID.

+## Common Issues

+There are several common issues that you may experience when using the Jet CLI:

+- `No AES key provided` - this error occurs when the Jet CLI can not find an AES key during encryption or decryption.
+Note that the key file can be found in your _Project Settings_, must be in the same directory you are running `jet encrypt` from and must be named `jet encrypt`.

+- Sometimes a build will fail on Codeship and pass locally, or vice versa.
+A good first step is to delete your locally saved Docker images and re-run `jet steps`.
+On remote builds, we have to build the images every time, whereas locally by default Docker will use existing images when it can.
+This means that the images `jet` is running against locally may not be the same, up to date images being used remotely.
+By deleting your saved images, you are forcing the images to be rebuilt and thus increase parity between local and remote builds.